-- (a) during 2010, the Company incurred \$128,000 (2009-\$180,000) to a current director of the Company, Dr. György Szabó, for advisory and consulting services rendered to TXM; - (b) during 2010, the Company incurred nil (2009 \$145,000) in consulting fees to a current director of the Company, Mr. Daryl Gilbert, for advisory and consulting services rendered to Falcon; - (c) the Company has entered into certain agreements and transactions with PetroHunter, a non-arm's length party for the purposes of the TSXV, whose largest single shareholder was also the former President and CEO of the Company at the time of the transactions, for the acquisition of working interests from PetroHunter in the Beetaloo Basin Project; for a description of such transactions see "General Development Of The Business Of Falcon -Development of the Business During 2009"; and - (d) David Brody, the Company's former Corporate Secretary, is a partner of Patton Boggs LLP, a US law firm that provided US legal advice to the Company.
-The Company has not recorded any amounts paid to Patton Boggs LLP as transactions with a related party in 2010 and 2009 because Mr. Brody had not received any remuneration from Patton Boggs LLP during the term of his appointment as Corporate Secretary of Falcon.
+- (a) during 2011, the Company incurred \$231,000 (2010-\$128,000) to a current director of the Company, Dr. György Szabó, for advisory and consulting services rendered to TXM; - (b) the Company has entered into certain agreements and transactions with PetroHunter, a non-arm's length party for the purposes of the TSXV, whose largest single shareholder was also the former President and CEO of the Company at the time of the transactions, for the acquisition of working interests from PetroHunter in the Beetaloo Basin Project; for a description of such transactions see "General Development of The Business of Falcon -Development of the Business During 2009"; and - (c) David Brody, the Company's former Corporate Secretary, is a partner of Patton Boggs LLP, a US law firm that provided US legal advice to the Company.
+The Company has not recorded any amounts paid to Patton Boggs LLP as transactions with a related party in

+2010 and 2009 because Mr. Brody did not receive any remuneration from Patton Boggs LLP during the term of his appointment as Corporate Secretary of Falcon.